OVERVIEW: Updated September 3, 2020

 Public Service Commission Seeks Public Input on Gas Leak Reporting Requirements

 The DC Public Service Commission, which regulates Washington Gas, held a community hearing on February 6 on natural gas leak reporting requirements.
-A second hearing will be held on May 15.
+A second hearing was conducted on May 15 and a third hearing may be scheduled for later this year,

 How Gas Leaks are Classified and Prioritized